-Neil Jordan has made a number of other genre films including:– The Company of Wolves (1998), which retells Little Red Riding Hood with werewolves; the Anne Rice adaptation Interview with the Vampire: The Vampire Chronicles (1994); The Butcher Boy (1997), a surreal horror film about a disturbed Irish childhood; the clairvoyance thriller In Dreams (1999); the female vigilante film The Brave One (2007); Ondine (2009) about a possible sea nymph; and the vampire film Byzantium (2012); and the psycho-thriller Greta (2018).
+Neil Jordan has made a number of other genre films including:– The Company of Wolves (1998), which retells Little Red Riding Hood with werewolves; the Anne Rice adaptation Interview with the Vampire: The Vampire Chronicles (1994); The Butcher Boy (1997), a surreal horror film about a disturbed Irish childhood; the clairvoyance thriller In Dreams (1999); the female vigilante film The Brave One (2007); Ondine (2009) about a possible sea nymph; the vampire film Byzantium (2012); and the psycho-thriller Greta (2018).

 Full film available online here:-